 Step 1: Add ½ Cup of Detergent, Booster and/or Baking Soda.

 You know how to do this part.
 Just like you were washing any other load of laundry, add your desired amount of detergent or go-to cleaning aid.
 Baking soda is a little unorthodox but can help add extra scent-erasing strength.

 Step 2: Wash Clothes in Warm Water

-Again, by doing this instead of cold water, you’re helping release the detergent’s full power, meaning you have the greatest chance of getting a smell out of a garment.
+Again, by doing this instead of cold water, you’re helping release the detergent’s full power, meaning you have the greatest chance of getting even the most potent and pure perfume scents out of a garment.

 Step 3: Dry Outside in the Sun

 Same as with previous methods, the combination of heat and sun rays reacts with the chemical composition of the undesired scent stays and helps to lock it out after washing.